casta997/VesselsApp/README.md

 2. Open the Windows Form project located in the repository.

 3. Configure the project to connect to the SQLite database included in the repository.
-The database file is located in the repository root directory and is named `msc.db`.
+The database file is located in the `Database` folder and is named `msc.db`.
 You'll need to set up the necessary SQLite connection in your Windows Form application.

 ### Implement the following functionalities within the Windows Form application: